 The surfing in Portugal by this time was already considered to be world class

-The winner of this inaugural event was none other than Bruno “Bubba” Charneca, a local surfer from Capricia who has since become a national icon in Portugal.
-Thanks in part to his smooth style and famous determination when it comes to winning heats… no matter who is was surfing against.
+The champion of this landmark event was Bruno “Bubba” Charneca, a local surfer from Caparica who has since become a national icon.
+Known for his smooth style and relentless drive, Charneca’s performances made waves as he relentlessly fought to win every heat.

 Kelly Slater surfing in Portugal